Can the abuser have a gun?

 If your order does not allow for an automatic renewal, you can file a motion to renew your order each time the order is set to expire.
 After holding a hearing, the judge can renew it for a period of time determined by the judge.
 If the judge determined in the original order of protection hearing that the abuser posed a serious risk to your or your child’s physical or mental health, the judge can renew the order for a minimum of two years and can even make it valid throughout the life of the abuser.
-There does not have to be a new incident of domestic violence, sexual assault or stalking to renew your order.
-In order to avoid any lapse in your protection, it is usually a good idea to file for your extension at least two weeks before your first order of protection expires.
-In the event that your first full order expires before you are able to schedule a hearing on extending it, the court may grant you an ex parte order to protect you until your next hearing.2
+There does not have to be a new incident of domestic violence, sexual assault, or stalking to renew your order.
+In order to avoid any lapse in your protection, it is usually a good idea to file for your extension at least two weeks before your current order of protection expires.
+In the event that your current full order expires before you are able to schedule a hearing on extending it, the judge may grant you an ex parte order to protect you until your next hearing.2

 Changing an order